 Hello world!
 The Finnish National Gallery opens up its collections

-Collections Management Director Riitta Ojanperä tells us what’s driving the Finnish National Gallery's new Open Access policy
+Collections Management Director Riitta Ojanperä tells Douglas McCarthy what’s driving the Finnish National Gallery's new open access policy

 The Finnish National Gallery recently applied an open licence (CC0) to its digital reproductions of out-of-copyright works, joining leading institutions in the OpenGLAM movement to promote free and open access to digital cultural heritage.
 Riitta Ojanperä, PhD, Director of Collections Management, tells us all about the Gallery’s new policy.